 \item {\em Messidor-2 Dataset} is an extension of the original Messidor-1 dataset, which contains $1748$ eye fundus images, and each image is classified into one of the five DR grades according to \cite{DRstages}.

 \item {\em LIQ-EyePACs} is a subset of the EyePACS dataset \cite{EyePACS} for evaluating the robustness of the grading methods, which contains some low image quality samples.
-Since there are plenty number of label biases in the original EyePACS dataset according to our cooperative ophthalmologists, we turn to {\em LIQ-EyePACs} under the following guidelines: 1) The labels of {\em LIQ-EyePACs} are rechecked of our cooperative ophthalmologists.
-2) The quality of images is relatively low which contains noises like under/over-exposure and out-of-focus problem.
+Since there are a fair number of label biases in the original EyePACS dataset according to our cooperative ophthalmologists, we turn to {\em LIQ-EyePACs} under the following guidelines: 1) The labels of {\em LIQ-EyePACs} are rechecked by our cooperative ophthalmologists.
+2) The quality of images is relatively low which contains noises like under/over-exposure and out-of-focus problems.
 These noises are commonly encountered in real-world practice.
 The detailed label distribution is in Table~\ref{tab.privateGradeSta}.

 \item {\em Private Datasets}: Our fundus images are collected from over $20$ hospitals.
 With the help of more than $30$ licensed ophthalmologists, the {\em private} DR grade dataset has $36,270$ samples that contain one of five DR severity grade labels.
 To improve the overall annotation efficiency, each fundus image is first classified into the referable or non-referable DR by at least three licensed ophthalmologists, the binary groundtruths of the images are given by the majority voting.
-Based on the binary DR grade, three well-trained annotators or one licensed ophthalmologist will label the images with one of the five fine-grained DR grade according to \cite{DRstages}. \end{itemize}
+Based on the binary DR grade, three well-trained annotators or one licensed ophthalmologist will label the images with one of the five fine-grained DR grades according to \cite{DRstages}. \end{itemize}

 The patch-level annotations of {\em IDRiD} and the name list of {\em LIQ-EyePACs} will be provided upon request.